Dingkun0817/SDDA/README.md

 ```

 ## Contact
-For any questions or collaborations, please feel free to reach out via d202481536@hust.edu.cn or open an issue in this repository.
+For any questions or collaborations, please feel free to reach out via liudingkun@hust.edu.cn or open an issue in this repository.